mpvnet-player/mpv.net/docs/Manual.md

 https://mpv.io/manual/master/#properties

-mpv.net has a feature to list all properties:
+mpv.net has a feature to list all available properties:

-_Context Menu > View > Show Properties_
+_Context Menu > View > Advanced > Show Properties_

-Non property switches are generally not supported in mpv.net!
+mpv has a few non property based switches which are generally not supported in mpv.net.

 Terminal